Emergency Response & Preparedness

-- Within 6 hours to the NJDEP hotline at 1-877-WARN DEP (1-877-927-6337).
+- Must be reported within 6 hours to the NJDEP hotline at 1-877-WARN DEP (1-877-927-6337).
 (N.J.A.C.
 7:10-2.4(b))

 - A follow up call should be made to the Bureau of Water System Engineering during business hours at 609-292-2957.

-- Boil Water Advisory: Advises customers to boil the water before drinking, cooking, other potable water uses due to the potential for the water supply to be contaminated with disease-causing microorganisms.
+- Boil Water Advisory: Advises customers to boil the water before drinking, cooking, and other potable water uses due to the potential for the water supply to be contaminated with disease-causing microorganisms.